 To protect natural resources from the threats of invasive species.

-Healthy and resilient native ecosystems throughout the Gallatin Watershed.
+Healthy and resilient native ecosystems in the upper Gallatin Watershed.

 Gallatin Invasive Species Alliance Board